nim-lang/Nim/examples/cross_todo/nimrod_commandline/readme.txt

 generation switch can be used to fill the database with some basic todo entries you can play with.

-Compilation of the interface is fairly easy, just include the path to the backend in your compilation command.
-A basic build.sh is provided for unix like platforms with the correct parameters.
+Compilation is fairly easy despite having the source split in different directories.
+Thanks to the nimrod.cfg file, which adds the ../nimrod_backend directory as a search path, you can compile and run the example just fine from the command line with 'nimrod c -r nimtodo.nim'.